D.A. Davidson & Co.

 - Davidson Investment Advisors

 - D.A.
 Davidson Trust Company

 Lawrence Martinez serves as chief executive officer of D.A.
 Davidson Companies, having first joined the firm in 2002.
 Meanwhile, Michael Purpura is the president and head of wealth management at D.A.
 Davidson & Co.
 He joined the firm in 1996 and represents the second generation of Purpuras to serve in leadership roles with D.A.
 Davidson Companies.

 D.A.
 Davidson & Co.
 Client Types and Minimum Account Sizes

-The company does not impose account minimums on financial planning and ERISA Retirement Plan clients.
+The company does not impose account minimums for financial planning and ERISA Retirement Plan services.
 For its different portfolio management programs, the minimums are typically:

 - Russell Model Strategies (RMS) - $25,000